mohsinalimat/FootballCoach-iOS/README.md

 After the season, your team will have gained or lost prestige based on their results versus their expectations, and you move onto recruiting.

 ###Rankings:
 As your team plays through the season, it will be evaluated by pollsters who determine how good (or bad) your team is compared to others.
-This "Poll Ranking" is determined by wins, margin of victory, strength of schedule, and more, and has a big impact on how your season will play out, as it determines who gets into a bowl game and the semifinals.
+This "poll ranking" is determined by wins, margin of victory, strength of schedule, and more, and has a big impact on how your season will play out, as it determines who gets into a bowl game and the semifinals.
 Many statistics are kept track of during the season, such as Yards Per Game, Opposing Points Per Game, Pass Yards Per Game, Turnover Differential and more.
-You can view all these statistics, as well as your team's ranking in each one, by navigating to the "STATS" tab.
+You can view all these statistics, as well as your team's ranking in each one, by navigating to the "My Team" tab.

 ###Roster:
 When you first inherit a team, you will have a total of 46 players (22 starters) on your roster.
 Each player has a name, their year in school (from Freshman to Senior), an Overall rating, Potential rating, and three position specific ratings.
 The Overall rating is just a composite rating of the three position specific ones, while Potential determines how much each play improves during the offseason.
-You can view all of these players in the "ROSTER" tab.
+You can view all of these players in the "Depth Chart" tab.

 QB (1 starter):
   - Quarterback, responsible for throwing passes to Wide Receivers